Strings (band): 2011 to 2017

 On 1 August, in an interview with The Express Tribune, Strings confirmed that they were working on two new songs: "Tum Hi To Ho" and "Goli Maray".
 Kapadia said, "The whole idea behind going into a recording studio and making a bunch of new songs is just to have fun.
 We strongly believe that coming out with new music helps us grow and reinvent ourselves as musicians."
 On 15 August, in an interview on the BBC Hindi show Music Beyond Borders, they discussed the political situation in Pakistan, performed "Mein Toh Dekhoonga" and covered the Indian Ocean song "Bandeh" at the request of Indian Ocean lead vocalist Rahul Ram.
 On 26 August, Bollywood director Sanjay Gupta confirmed that Strings would provide music for the soundtrack to his movie Shootout at Wadala.
 Several days later Maqsood and Kapadia, in India, confirmed that they were composing music for the Bollywood film; Ekta Kapoor and Sanjay Gupta reportedly hosted a surprise party for the duo, with many celebrities on the guest list.
 On 28 August, the Hindustan Times reported that actor Imran Khan organised a special screening of his comedy Delhi Belly for Strings.
 In September, the Express Tribune reported that Strings and Atif Aslam were nominated for the Best Singer award at the 2011 Lux Style Awards for their collaboration "Ab Khud Kuch Karna Paray Ga".
 On 3 November the band performed at Waves '12, the cultural festival of the BITS Pilani Goa.
 A recent Pepsi commercial features Strings.

 In April 2013, Strings joined Meesha Shafi, Ali Azmat, Shahzad Hasan and Alamgir as judges on the vocal-talent show Cornetto Music Icons on ARY Digital.

 On 29 October 2017, Strings announced its farewell to Coke Studio after season 10.
 In 2018, they announced new videos from their new album, to mark 30 years of Strings.

-A romantic number, Piya Re is in top list.
+A romantic number, "Piya R"e is in top list.
 It has been written by Anwar Maqsood and Bilal Maqsood.
 The song has been mixed and mastered by M. Ishaq Nazir.